wwmoraes/site/content/posts/eso-addon-and-lua-fun.md

 Fast-forward to 2020, and I've started looking for better ways to automate my workflows on MacOS.
 AppleScript is awesome in what it provides, however the language and tooling consumes a lot of time testing and troubleshooting.
-Even JXA JavaScript for Automation is way to cryptic to be used consistently.
+Even JXA JavaScript for Automation is way to cryptic to use consistently.

 Then I've found [Hammerspoon][hs], a beautiful MacOS app that exposes a ton of OS APIs through easy-to-use Lua objects.
 I'll write a bit more about it on